martingtaylor/stine/README.md

 It was desided to keep the application user exprienance as simple as possible, using the same working methodology to all interfaces.
 The number of interfaces should be mininal, with easy context switching using a standard menu available on each interface screen.

 The application included a seperate interface for each data table defined in the ERD.
 This includes:
-* The main Album table
+* The main Album
-* The music category table
+* The music category
-* The Composer table
+* The Composer
-* The Pusblisher Label
+* The Pusblisher Labels

 NOTE: the Media Type table is created is not alterable by design, and is populated when the database is deployed.